glpcc/PokerPy/README.md

 ```
 Function that gets a hand and uses bitshifting to calculate a hand value efficienly.
 It ensures that if a hand is better than another in texas hold'em, this function returns a larger int for the better hand.

-This is used internally in the *calculate_hand_frecuency* function to calculate the win,draw chance of every possible combination of cards.
+This is used internally in the *calculate_hand_frequency* function to calculate the win,draw chance of every possible combination of cards.

 # Limitations
 Supports up to 10 players, and might run slower than a second in old hardware.